simgunz/website-simgunz/content/en/posts/2014-08-02-redshift-plasmoid-1-0-released.md

 Other changes:

-  * RedshiftApplet: Improve plasmoid status behavior (when switching to manual mode the widget icon won&#8217;t move before few seconds to allow to user to end its interaction)
+  * RedshiftApplet: Improve plasmoid status behavior (when switching to manual mode the widget icon won't move before few seconds to allow to user to end its interaction)
   * RedshiftApplet: Add global shortcut to toggle redshift on/off
   * Translations: Add Czech translation (thanks to Pavel Fric)
   * Translations: Add Spanish translation (thanks to ThecaTTony)